-The University has its own train station - simply called University - right on the main Edgbaston campus, so that is an obvious option for many students.
-Selly Oak and Five Ways stations are also nearby, and particularly handy for some of our student accommodation.
+The University has its own train station - simply called University [UNI] - right on the main Edgbaston campus, so that's an obvious option for many students.
+Selly Oak [SLY] and Five Ways [FWY] stations are also nearby, and particularly handy for some of our student accommodation.

 Many students decide to get a 16-25 Railcard (also available for those over 25 who are in full-time study) or a 26-30 Railcard to save money on rail travel.

-The University station can become busy at peak times - you can avoid the queues by buying your tickets or collecting pre-booked tickets at the ticket machines located in University Centre (R23 - Edgbaston Campus) and the Murray Learning Centre (R28 - Edgbaston Campus), or by using a train ticket app.
+The University station can become busy at peak times - you can avoid the queues by buying your tickets or collecting pre-booked tickets at a ticket machine located at the Murray Learning Centre (R28 - Edgbaston Campus), or by using a train ticket app.
 You can buy your Railcards online to avoid needing to queue at the station.

-There are some combined bus and rail passes available from providers if you require that.
+There are also some combined bus and rail passes available from providers if you need that.